Toggle mobile menu visibility

 3. Time frame

-Opening/closing dates - opens 20th May 2024 at 9am and closes 10th June 2024 at 12pm for local festivals/Christmas light switch on taking place from 1st November to 31st December 2023.
+Opening/closing dates - grant opens Monday 11th August 2025 at 9am and the deadline for the receipt of completed applications will be Friday 29th August 2025 at 12 noon. for local festivals/Christmas light switch on taking place from 1st November 2025 to 31st December 2025.

 The Council will also notify those groups/organisations registered on the Community Information Register.
-If you require this information in an alternative format, please contact communitygrants@ardsandnorthdown.gov.uk
+If you would like to be registered please follow this link and complete the form: https://bit.ly/ANDBC-CIR

-Council officers will not complete application forms on behalf of applicants.
+Council officers cannot complete application forms on behalf of applicants.

 4. Financial Information